leaningtech/labs/sites/browserpod/src/content/docs/14-reference/00-BrowserPod/index.md

 description: The BrowserPod class and what a "Pod" is
 ---

-`BrowserPod` is the main class and entry point of the BrowserPod SDK.
+`BrowserPod` is the main class and entry point of the BrowserPod API.
 An instance of `BrowserPod` is commonly called a **Pod**: a complete, isolated Linux environment running inside the browser tab.

 Think of it like a lightweight virtual machine: